Germany’s Prospects in AI

 Habibi is not the only sceptic.
 In March 2018, entrepreneurs, companies and researchers founded a federal Artificial Intelligence Association (KI-Bundesverband) to lobby for their interests, presenting a Nine-Point Plan for the advancement of AI in Germany.
 And perhaps their pleas will be heard: the new government has instituted a “Digital Cabinet” to develop effective policy proposals, and Merkel has declared her government’s intention to present a comprehensive strategic proposal on AI by this autumn (UPDATE: during the finalization of this text, a new governmental plan has been announced, declaring the intention to develop Germany into the “world-leading site for AI”.
 Details are expected to be laid out at a “Digital Summit” in December; first reactions from the economy and scientist are sceptical).
 However, science journalist Christian Schwägerl is pessimistic: “Our political elite is preoccupied with migration hysteria and backward-looking issues, like building new roads and autobahns.
 Chancellor Merkel is the only politician I’m aware of with a close eye on what’s happening in AI.
 Most of the others just add it to their speeches in order to impress their audiences, with little real action.
 But Merkel has failed to appoint a really strong science minister in recent years, somebody who would wake our society up to the challenges posed by AI”.

 So is there no hope left for a German AI-future?
 There might be one: Europe.
 While France has been taking the lead in recent months, proclaiming the intention to open up new directions for the EU’s AI ambitions, Germany – albeit reluctantly – may soon follow the example set by its closest ally: there are plans for a Franco-German research centre, and many researchers and journalists are calling for closer cooperation on the European level.
 Christian Schwägerl’s view on the matter is clear: “Without close EU cooperation, we will not be able to compete with China and the US in AI technologies and infuse a truly European – that is, humanistic or ecological – approach to these technologies.
 We will see AI being used to bolster the repressive Chinese political system and the US consumerism machine instead of employing it for higher social goals.
-Only if Europeans come together will we be able to offer AI technologies to the world that are different, that protect privacy and human rights, and that help us protect the environment”.
+Only if Europeans come together, we will be able to offer AI technologies to the world that are different, that protect privacy and human rights, and that help us protect the environment”.
 And his colleague Holger Schmidt agrees: “Europe should join forces, because the investments of the big digital companies in the US and China are already huge.
 In Europe, we do not have these risk-taking corporations.
 So we have to go another way”.

 The near future will show if Europe – and Germany – will be bold enough to go down this path.